Teenage Mutant Ninja Turtles 1987/Pokemon

 Baxter hurried towards the sound of the voices.
 "Kids!"

 He nearly tripped over a giant lavender starfish.
-"Starmie," it grunted.
+She grunted in response.

 "Oh, excuse me," Baxter hurriedly said.
-He zigzagged past it and rushed on.
-Behind him, he could hear the starfish moving to follow him.
+He zigzagged past her and rushed on.
+Behind him, he could hear her moving to follow him.

 "Dr. Stockman?"
 Misty called.